hyperledger-labs/fablo/README.md

 * Multiple organizations and channels
 * Chaincode installation and upgrade
 * REST API client for CA and chaincodes ([Fablo REST](https://github.com/softwaremill/fablo-rest))
-* [Hyperledger Explorer](https://github.com/hyperledger/blockchain-explorer) which can be enabled for each organization
+* [Blockchain Explorer](https://github.com/hyperledger/blockchain-explorer) which can be enabled for each organization

 ## See it in action